mathieulagrange/bandwidthExtension/README.txt

-% This is the README for the experiment bandwithExtension
+% This is the README for the experiment bandwidthExtension

 % Created on 22-May-2019 by lagrange

 % Purpose:

 % Reference:

 % Licence:

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %        Getting started with your experiment based on expLanes          %